 Progesterone production is dependent upon metabolic performance, making the suppression of thyroid function due to continuous exposure to stress (including from lack of sugar and exposure to polyunsaturated fats) especially relevant.

 Apart from making estrogen more powerful and injurious, the polyunsaturated fats directly interfere with progesterone synthesis, and can suppress thyroid function to such an extent that it enables the promotion of stress related conditions (and substances) which help to worsen the ratio of estrogen to progesterone, and promote inflammation and disease.

-Many foods can be considered estrogenic simply because they intefere with metabolic function.
-High PUFA products are a perfect example.
-They inhibit thyroid and digestion, promote bacterial toxin production and cause damage to the liver.
+Many foods can be considered estrogenic simply because they interfere with metabolic function.
+High PUFA containing products are a perfect example.
+They can inhibit thyroid and digestion, promote bacterial toxin production and cause damage to the liver.

 Popular ‘health’ foods made from soy (containing phytoestrogens) can be understood to be directly carcinogenic.

 “…dietary soy isoflavones enhanced the growth of bone micro-tumors…soy isoflavones stimulate BC [breast cancer] with bone micro-metastasis in mice and further investigations are needed regarding their consumption by BC survivors.”

 It is common to hear talk of restricting sugar to deal with ‘estrogen dominance’ issues, but sugar and protein are fundamental ingredients necessary for effective estrogen reduction as well as progesterone production and overall thyroid performance.